FZsolter-WAGO/wms-linux-framework/README.md

 ### Usage

-0) Login as root via SSH, or in case of WAGO 752-9xxx Edge Computer via browser at https://<server_ip>:9090/ using the Cockpit web application
+0) Login as root via SSH
 1) Configure network settings to access the Internet
 2) Remove any Docker installation (the docker0 network interface is constantly changing its MAC address, so the license key will change every time the server is restarted)